 In third and fourth grade the focus for movement concepts shifts to developing the ability to apply concepts learned in earlier grades to specific activities.
 Basic strategies common to games of invasion, target games and net games are introduced.
 Students work to develop an understanding of relationship concepts by spending time involved in group activities.
 Focus is on the components of health related fitness- cardiorespiratory fitness, muscular strength and endurance, flexibility, and agility activities are included to enhance the understanding of each concept.
 In addition students need to continue the practice of developing skills that will foster the development of personal positive and social interactions that respect self and others in physical activity settings.

 5th-8th grade Overview:

 The focus of middle school curriculum is to create a balance between learning skills that allow students to be successful in traditional activities and learning lifetime activity and fitness skills that will prepare this group to participate in a wider variety of physical activities.
 Lessons focus on gaining specific physical skills but also go further to teach principles of personal and social responsibility interactions that respect self and others.

-The technology lab at the school consists of 48 HP computers.
-Each computer runs Windows 7 and contains the full Microsoft Office software.
+St. Anne provides and excellent technology program for all students at the school.
+We maintain a 1:1 Chromebook environment from 2nd Grade through 8th Grade.
+The technology lab at the school consists of HP computers as well as Chromebooks and iPads.
 The lab also has two branching STEM-Multi Media classrooms for green screen and audio editing.
-Kindergarten comes to the Technology lab once a week for forty minutes.
-Grades 1st-8th come to the Technology lab twice a week for forty minute periods.
-Each grade has a levels technology curriculum and goals that range from the basics of a computer to C++ and Java Script coding.
-For more information on the technology class and curriculum, please visit Miss Wolf’s website at sastc.weebly.com.
+Kindergarten through 4th Grade come to the Technology lab once a week for forty minutes.
+Grades 5th-8th come to the Technology lab twice a week for forty minute periods.
+Each grade has a ISTE standards-based technology curriculum and goals that range from the basics of a computer to computer science and coding.